acwgough/acwgough.github.io/_posts/2020-11-19-First-public-talk.md

 ---
 # Talk: The skeleton of our universe

 Tomorrow I give a talk to the Newcastle Astronomical Society entitled the Skeleton of Our Universe.
 This is particularly exciting to me as this is the first public talk I've given to adults.
 I have previously spoken to schools and children about science, but presenting to a society of astronomy enthusiastic adults will be a new experience.
-I anticipate recieving lots of interesting questions, and hopefully there will be good discussions.
+I anticipate receiving lots of interesting questions, and hopefully there will be good discussions.

 ![The title slide from my talk "The Skeleton of our Universe".
 It shows the filaments of the cosmic web in the background.
 The text reads: The Skeleton of Our Universe.
 Alex Gough.
 Cosmology & Observational Astronomy Groups.
 School of Mathematics, Statistics, and Physics, Newcastle University.](images/Skeleton_of_the_universe/title-slide.png)